nuxt/nuxt/docs/3.api/2.composables/use-async-data.md

   - `immediate`: when set to `false`, will prevent the request from firing immediately. (defaults to `true`)
   - `default`: a factory function to set the default value of the `data`, before the async function resolves - useful with the `lazy: true` or `immediate: false` option
   - `transform`: a function that can be used to alter `handler` function result after resolving
-  - `useCachedData`: a function which returns cached data.
+  - `useCachedData`: By default, no caching happens.
+Provide a function which returns cached data.
 A *nullish* return will trigger a fetch.
   - `pick`: only pick specified keys in this array from the `handler` function result
   - `watch`: watch reactive sources to auto-refresh
   - `deep`: return data in a deep ref object (it is `true` by default).
 It can be set to `false` to return data in a shallow ref object, which can improve performance if your data does not need to be deeply reactive.